s0komma/k8s-esx-v1/README.md

 - CNI Based Networking
 - CSI Based Storage

-# Platform:
+# Platform
-VMWare ESXi on 3 servers and VM's created one on each.
+- VMWare ESXi6.5 on 3 physical servers and VM's created one on each vSphere.
-Datastore for persistant storage across servers
+- Datastore for persistant storage which is accessable from all 3 vSphere's(like VSAN or NFS volume or SAN storage)

+# Steps for the test

 1. Install VMWare_bootbank_esx-vmdkops-service_0.20.15f5e1d-0.0.1.vib on all the ESXi Servers.
     - esxcli software vib install -v /tmp/VMWare_bootbank_esx-vmdkops-service_0.20.15f5e1d-0.0.1.vib --no-sig-check